-These lightweight and breathable shorts performed well on day-long and distance hikes.
-We took them on some hot and humid summer trips as well as some cooler, wetter climbs on the Oregon coast.
-They lack the technical aesthetic of some more expensive pairs, but they are ultimately comfortable and functional.
+These lightweight and breathable shorts performed well on both day-long and distance hikes.
+We took them on some hot and humid summer trips on the Pinhoti Trail as well as some cooler, wetter climbs on the Oregon coast.
+They lack the technical aesthetic of some more expensive pairs, but they are ultimately practical.

 Comfort and Mobility